 The European think-tank dedicated to financial services

-This process combining analytical rigour, diverse inputs and informal interaction has proved over time to be an effective way of moving the regulatory debate forward in an objective and open manner.
+This process combining analytical rigour, diverse inputs and informal interaction between public and private sector representatives has proved over time to be an effective way of moving the regulatory debate forward in an objective and open manner.

-- Views Magazine: Contributions (articles and interviews) provided by the public and private sector representatives taking part in the Eurofi events.
-Over 180 contributions are published every 6 months
+- Views Magazine: Contributions provided by the public and private sector representatives taking part in the Eurofi events on key industry and macro-economic trends and regulatory developments and proposals

-Events and meetings
+Our events and meetings

 In addition, Eurofi organizes on an ad hoc basis some meetings and workshops on specific topics depending on the regulatory agenda.

-Companies interested in engaging with Eurofi may contact the Eurofi secretariat at firstname.lastname@example.org.
+Companies interested in engaging with Eurofi may contact the Eurofi secretariat at: firstname.lastname@example.org.